Medically reviewed by Drugs.com. Last updated on May 1, 2021.

 The effect of hydroxocobalamin on fertility has not been evaluated.

-Evidence of the effectiveness of hydroxocobalamin for treatment of cyanide poisoning was obtained primarily from studies in animals due to the ethical considerations of performing such controlled studies in humans.
-While the results of these animal studies cannot be extrapolated to humans with certainty, the extrapolation is supported by the understanding of the pathophysiologic mechanisms of the toxicity of cyanide and the mechanisms of the protective effect of hydroxocobalamin as examined in dogs.
+The effectiveness of Cyanokit for treatment of cyanide poisoning has not been determined in humans because inducing cyanide poisoning in humans to study the drug's efficacy is not ethical.
+Therefore, the effectiveness of Cyanokit for cyanide poisoning was established based on the results of the adequate and well-controlled animal efficacy study described below.
+While the results of this animal study cannot be extrapolated to humans with certainty, the extrapolation is supported by the understanding of the pathophysiologic mechanisms of the toxicity of cyanide and the mechanisms of the protective effect of hydroxocobalamin as examined in dogs.
 In addition, the results of uncontrolled human studies and the animal study establish that hydroxocobalamin is likely to produce clinical benefit in humans.

 |Survival at Hour 4, n (%)||7 (41)||18 (95)||18 (100)|